 3. What do your orders look like?

 Complexity equals higher warehouse and fulfillment costs.
-A multi-channel eCommerce business demands more labor-intensive unit picking than a brick-and-mortar retail operation where products are moved at the pallet or case level.
+A multi-channel Ecommerce business demands more labor-intensive unit picking than a brick-and-mortar retail operation where products are moved at the pallet or case level.
 If products are also distributed among stores and distribution centers, your 3PL will need to ensure order visibility and inventory optimization.

 What your 3PL can do: